 Collaborate With Your Team with Cloud-Based Software

 Action items aren’t done in a vacuum.
-With our collaborative platform everyone can communicate and get the job done better together.
+With our collaborative platform, everyone can communicate and get the job done better together.
 Users can attach files and images, comment on the action item and even tag people who aren’t assigned to the action item and bring them into the conversation.

 Other Templates to Help With Action Items

-If you’re not ready to upgrade to project management software, we offer dozens of free templates that can help you manage your action items.
+If you’re not ready to upgrade to project management software, we offer dozens of free project management templates that can help you manage your action items.
 Try the following templates to get your action items done by their due dates.

 Executing an action plan requires a plan.
-With the free project plan template you can list your action items and manage the resources necessary to complete them.
+With the free project plan template, you can list your action items and manage the resources necessary to complete them.
 Schedule your work so you get it done by the deadline.
 List assumptions and constraints, scope, milestones and more.

 Similar to the action items template, the free action plan template provides a framework to figure out how to get those action items completed.
-The template allows you to order your action items and avoid missing any critical steps necessary to getting them done.
+The template allows you to order your action items and avoid missing any critical steps necessary to get them done.

 If your action items aren’t as involved you can use our free to-do list template to get them done.
 This template helps you organize your work and keeps it all in one place.
-It allows you to prioritize that work, add the due dates and nothing is more satisfying that crossing out a task once it’s done.
+It allows you to prioritize that work, add the due dates and nothing is more satisfying than crossing out a task once it’s done.

 Related Action Item Content

 Get help with planning and executing your action items by visiting our substantial library or project management resources.
-We have hundreds of blog posts, videos and guides to walk your through all your project management questions.
+We have hundreds of blog posts, videos and guides to walk you through all your project management questions.
 Here are a few selections.

 - How to Make an Action Plan (Example Included)